ThunderDoesDev/TS-Monitor/README.md

 Leave this script running 24/7 to ensure 24/7 Monitoring.

 # Changelogs
+- New Template
+- New Framework
-- Updated to work with discord.js version 14.
+- Updated to V14

 # Support Server
 If you require some assistance please join our Discord Server, you will also see this code in action in our server too.